Artist

 How much does Black Sabbath make in a year?

-Black Sabbath is modeled at $1.1M-$4.4M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Black Sabbath is estimated at $1.1M-$4.4M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Black Sabbath still make money?